ankowals/saf/README.md

 Subdirectory core cotnains saf freamework steps and methods.
 It is mandatory to have it in each project.

-Other subdriectories contains project specific stuff like page obejct models etc.
+Other subdriectories contains project specific stuff like page obejct models etc. They are optional and can be added as git submodules for example.